seafoam6/lets-kill-css/PITCHME.md

   </Link>
 )
 ```
 note: now there's no worrying that some other class is going to mess our style up.
 We're hitting the styles at the root, in the element.
+But what about, if afterward, we want to add another block of styles from somewhere else.

 ---

 # Combine styles.

 const superStyle = Object.assign(internalLink, blueStuff, sunnyD, purpleStuff);

-note: what if we have a bunch of javaScript style objects we need to add to an element?
-Just treat them like javaScript objects and you'll be fine.
-Any properties later in the chain will supercede properties earlier in the chain.
+note:  Properties later in the chain will supercede properties earlier in the chain.
+So here, the purpleStuff wins.

 ---